chriswalz/bit/README.md

 - Command Prompt (Windows)
 - gnome-terminal (Ubuntu)

-## Usage
+## Bit specific command Usage

 Create a new commit

 `bit save [commit message]`

-Save your changes to the current branch [amends current commit]
+Save your changes to the current branch [amends current commit when ahead of origin]

 `bit save`

-Synchronize yours changes to origin branch
+Synchronize your changes to origin branch (Beta)

 `bit sync`

-Switch branches

-`bit switch [branch-name]`

 You have access to ALL git commands as well.
 90% of the time the above commands will have you covered.